Jun-Murakami/TmCGPTD-2.0/README.md

 Prompt templates can be saved and loaded.
 - **Text editor history**
 Automatically saves up to 200 entries of sent text history for reuse and tweaking of prompts.
-- **API option settings**
-All API options for the Chat model can be adjusted via the GUI.
-> To synchronize chat logs across multiple computers, click the database icon in the top right corner of the screen and set the database file storage location to a cloud drive (e.g., Dropbox).

 ## 機能: